 • Repeated fuse failures

-Even if no obvious faults are visible, older properties should still undergo regular professional assessments to ensure continued compliance with current regulations.
+Even if no visible faults are present, older rental properties should still be tested regularly to ensure continued compliance with current electrical safety standards.

 What Inspectors Check During an EICR

-An EICR involves both visual assessments and detailed electrical testing.
-Qualified engineers inspect the overall condition of fixed electrical systems throughout the property.
+An EICR involves both visual assessment and detailed electrical testing of the fixed installation.

 Typical inspection areas include: